gastonpraddaude/gastonpraddaude/README.md

 # Hi there! 👋

-I'm [Your Name], a **Psychologist with an MBA**, combining expertise in human behavior with technology to create innovative solutions.
+I'm Gastón, a **Psychologist with an MBA**, combining expertise in human behavior with technology to create innovative solutions.
 I specialize in designing and building wellness and psychology-focused apps, leveraging my background and skills in tech and creativity.

 ## 🔧 Skills
 - Programming: Python, HTML